Calysto/xonsh_kernel/README.rst

-A Jupyter/IPython kernel for Xonsh
+A Calysto Jupyter kernel for Xonsh.

-This requires IPython 3.

 To install::